 Plan everything yourself.

 You can already take care of your budget while planning the trip.
 I don’t need to advise you not to go to the tourist agencies which focus on the profit.
 Internet is full of information, you just need time and will to find them.
 I always check travel blogs and forums where people which already had visited destination you are about to go, recommend where to eat and where to sleep cheaper.
+What’s more, chose cheap destinations for traveling, to avoid spending too much money for basic needs.

 Search for cheap flights